BluCloudEngineer/UWA-Git-Good-Presentation-2022/README.md

 *   You will need a [Docker Hub](https://hub.docker.com/) account.
 *   You will need to create a Docker Access Token and add it as a secret to your GitHub repository.
 Please see the reference `Build and push Docker images` in the `REFERENCES.md` file.
+*   You will need an [Amazon Web Services](https://aws.amazon.com/) Account.
+*   All AWS resources are used in this repository fall under the [AWS Free Tier](https://aws.amazon.com/free/), however if you do deploy this to your AWS account, you are responsible for any costs incurred.
+*   You already have the default Amazon S3 Bucket used by AWS CodePipeline.
+*   The Amazon EC2 web server will be deployed in the default VPC of your AWS account.
+If you are deploying this for a production environment, it is recommended to create a new VPC.
+*   All AWS resources are deployed in the Asia Pacific (Sydney) ap-southeast-2 Region.
+*   You will need to have setup the connector between GitHub and AWS.
+More information can be found [here](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html).

 ## Automated GitHub Actions